LazyLyrics/carter-py/README.md

 ```

 `carter.say()` returns an instance of the Interaction class, which contains the response text and other information about the interaction.
+It takes input text, and optionally a player ID, as arguments.
+If you don't specify a player ID, it will use a random one.
+Both must be strings or convertible to strings.

 ```text
 class Interaction():